 The BSOD error is mostly displayed when your system is unable to recover the kernel-level error and usually occurs because of several reasons like bad drivers, corrupted windows registries misconfigures device drivers, corrupted files, outdated driver, and system hardware issues.
 Once you come across BSOD, your system would require you to reboot the system in order to continue to operate.
 While we most often search for various solutions to troubleshoot these blue screen errors and fix the problems, there are some rare times wherein you may be required to force a Windows Blue Screen Of Death error.

-That being said, when your system crashes with Blue Screen error, the system basically creates minidump files and all the memory data with the error details is dumped to a hard drive for future debugging.
-These minidump files created by the forced blue screen of death can be used for testing your system, testing your recovery tool or testing the capabilities of application’s resiliency and remote management.
+That being said, when your system crashes with a Blue Screen error, the system basically creates minidump files, and all the memory data with the error details are dumped to a hard drive for future debugging.
+These minidump files created by the forced blue screen of death can be used for testing your system, testing your recovery tool, or testing the capabilities of the application’s resiliency and remote management.